-The one that’s relevant to the build has to do with the materials used.
-The ATH-AD900x is, for the most part, made entirely of plastic; and it doesn’t feel like the most premium kind of plastic at that, either.
-But the most worrisome aspect is the fact that the 3D winds are also made from the same plastic and since there’s no headband, they’re the only thing keeping the headphones on your head.
+The reason relevant to the build has to do with the materials used.
+The ATH-AD900x is, for the most part, made entirely of plastic, and it doesn’t feel like the most premium plastic at that, either.
+But the most worrisome aspect is that the 3D wings are made from the same plastic, and since there’s no headband, they’re the only thing keeping the headphones on your head.

 This means that should they break, and they look like they very well could, the external grills would default as a headband, dropping the earcups low enough to treat only your neck to the great audio.

-Now don’t get us wrong, they definitely have a quality build and are sturdier than they look, but breaking is definitely not out of the question.
+Now don’t get us wrong, they have a quality build and are sturdier than they look, but breaking is not out of the question.

-Of course, while the plastic is a deterrent, it doesn’t outright make them horrible for outdoors use.
-But the cable does!
-The 3 meter, non-detachable cable practically spells ‘indoors’.
+Of course, while the plastic is a deterrent, it doesn’t outright make them horrible for outdoor use… but the cable does!
+The 3-meter, non-detachable cable practically spells ‘indoors.’

-And it’s a real shame when we take into account the low impedance.
+And it’s a real shame when we consider the low impedance.
 They sound pretty good even when you pair them up with a simple smartphone.
 A detachable cable wouldn’t solve the other portability issues, but it would make the possibility more viable.

 Also, let’s not forget that these are open-back headphones.
-This may very well be the best thing about them, but you may as well carry an old-school radio player over one should if you’re going to listen to these headphones in public, it wouldn’t be any less inconvenient for the people around you.
+This may very well be the best thing about them, but you may as well carry an old-school radio player over one shoulder if you’re going to listen to these headphones in public.
+It honestly wouldn’t be any less inconvenient for the people around you.

 We’re also happy to report that the bass doesn’t bleed out, which sometimes tends to be a problem with open-back headphones.

-It feels a bit odd at first, but the novelty soon wears off and you won’t feel like you have anything on your head, not on the ears, not of the top of your head, nowhere.
-The velour covered ear pads are very breathable too.
-You can definitely wear these headphones for five hours without any issues.
+It feels a bit odd at first, but the novelty soon wears off, and you won’t feel like you have anything on your head, not on the ears, not on the top of your head, nowhere.
+The velour-covered ear pads are very breathable too.
+You can wear these headphones for five hours without any problems.

-Although the earcups can sometimes drop a bit lower than initially placed, this is only a mild inconvenience as readjusting them literally takes only a few seconds.
+Although the earcups can sometimes drop a bit lower from where they were initially placed, this is only a mild inconvenience as readjusting them literally takes only a few seconds.

-However, if your head is too big or too small the wing support simply won’t function as intended, rendering them almost unusable and definitely uncomfortable.
+However, if your head is too big or too small, the wing support simply won’t function as intended, rendering them almost unusable and uncomfortable.

 It’s high.
 It’s deep.
 It’s wide.

-In fact, it so vast that it can even give a ‘live’ feel to some songs that you may not want to listen to this way.
+In fact, it’s so vast that it can even give a ‘live’ feel to some songs that you may not want to listen to this way.
 But that hardly sounds like a criticism.

-And what this does is also make them great for gaming and multimedia.
-You’ll get a real cinematic sound when watching movies with these headphones and in gaming, the pinpoint accuracy of the soundstage borders on cheating.
+What this does is make them great for gaming and multimedia.
+You’ll get a real cinematic sound when watching movies with these headphones, and in gaming, the pinpoint accuracy of the soundstage borders on cheating.

 The changes to the bass were to be expected.
-The bass is deeper and more extended now, but still not boomy, refusing to sacrifice detail and accuracy for the sake of loudness.
-This was a welcome change, as it made the sound more punchy without betraying the Audio-Technica sound for something more along the lines of Beats.
+The bass is deeper and more extended but still not boomy, refusing to sacrifice detail and accuracy for the sake of loudness.
+This was a welcome change, as it gave us a more punchy sound without betraying the Audio-Technica sound for something more along the lines of Beats.

-And speaking of the Audio-Technica sound, the vocals are just what you’d expect.
-The midbass is not that great, which in turn means that the male vocals are bit underwhelming, but female vocals sound simply gorgeous.
+Speaking of the Audio-Technica sound, the vocals are just what you’d expect.
+The midbass is not that great, which in turn means that the male vocals are a bit underwhelming, but female vocals sound simply gorgeous.

 However, the most striking difference was the fact that some of the higher frequencies have been turned down.
 For example, the highest octave on the piano sounds almost half as loud as it did on the original ATH-AD900.

-If we had to sum up the sound of these headphones in one word it would definitely be ‘airy’.
-There’s some roll off in the mids and they’re a bit bright all things considered, so we wouldn’t recommend them for creating music, but they’re nothing less than excellent for listening to it.
+If we had to sum up the sound of these headphones in one word, it would be ‘airy’.
+There’s some roll-off in the mids, and they’re a bit bright, all things considered, so we wouldn’t recommend them for creating music, but they’re nothing less than excellent for listening to it.

-Even though their value is somewhat dubious for the $300 MSRP, it’s definitely not because of the sound quality but rather the plastic exterior and especially the 3D wing support system.
-All of these things can be forgiven, however, at their street price which can easily go below $150.
+Even though their value is somewhat dubious for the $300 MSRP, it’s not because of the sound quality but rather the plastic exterior, especially the 3D wing support system.
+All of these things can be forgiven, however, at their street price, which can easily go below $150.

-The audiophile-grade sound coupled with such an affordable price easily makes them one of the best headphones for getting into the audiophile hobby.
+The audiophile-grade sound, coupled with such an affordable price, easily makes the ATH-AD900x one of the best headphones for getting into the audiophile hobby.